ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST -->

-As soon as main invokes `job.cancel`, we don't see any output from the other coroutine because it was cancelled.
+Main invokes `job.cancel`, the other coroutine is cancelled, thus no output.

 ### Cancellation is cooperative

 Coroutine cancellation is _cooperative_.
-A coroutine code has to cooperate to be cancellable.
-All the suspending functions in `kotlinx.coroutines` are _cancellable_.
-They check for cancellation of coroutine and throw [CancellationException] when cancelled.
-However, if a coroutine is working in a computation and does not check for cancellation, then it cannot be cancelled, like the following example shows:
+The suspending functions in `kotlinx.coroutines` are _cancellable_ and check for cancellation, throwing [CancellationException] when cancelled.
+A working coroutine that does not check for cancellation, cannot be cancelled:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {